Dynamical Emergence of FRW Cosmological Models: Abstract

 \section{Abstract}

-Recent astronomical observations strongly indicate that the current Universe is undergoing an accelerated phase of its expansion.
-If the Universe evolution is described by the FRW model then the acceleration should be driven by some perfect substance violating the strong energy condition.
-Hence the negative pressure is required for the explanation of acceleration.
-While different candidates for the fluid termed dark energy have been suggested, the positive cosmological constant seems to be the simplest candidate for dark energy description.
-However the Lambda term treated as a quantum vacuum energy has no simple physical interpretation because of the fine tuning problem.
-The paper is related to the methodological status of effective theories in context of cosmological investigations.
-We pointed out that modern effective cosmological theories may provide an interesting case study in the current philosophical discussions.
-We argue that the standard cosmological model (LCDM model) as well as the CDM (Cold Dark Matter Cosmological Model) have a status of effective theories only, similarly to the standard model of particle physics.
-The LCDM model is studied from the point of view of the debate on reductionism and epistemological emergence in the science.
-It is shown that bifurcation as well as structural instability notion can be useful in the detection of emergence the LCDM model from the CDM model.
-We demonstrate the structural stability of the LCDM model can explain the flexibility of the model to accommodation of the observational data.
-Therefore one can explain why the LCDM model is favored over the other model when in confrontations with observations.
+Recent astronomical observations strongly indicate that the current Universe is undergoing an accelerated phase of expansion.
+The discovery of this fact was unexpected and resulted in the comeback of cosmological constant.
+The conception of standard cosmological model has its roots in this context.
+The paper relates to the methodological status of effective theories in the context of cosmological investigations.
+We argue that the standard cosmological model (LCDM model) as well as the CDM have a status of effective theories only, similarly to the standard model of particle physics.
+The LCDM model is studied from the point of view of the methodological debate on reductionism and epistemological emergence in the science.
+It is shown in the paper that bifurcation as well as structural instability notion can be useful in the detection of emergence the LCDM model from the CDM model.
+We demonstrate that the structural stability of the LCDM model can explain the flexibility of the model to accommodation of the observational data.
+We show that LCDM model can be derived from CDM as the bifurcation.
+It is an example of acausal derivation of Lambda term.
+The case study of emergence of LCDM model suggests that it can be understood in terms of bifurcation and structural stability issue.
+The reduction from the upper models represented in terms of dynamical system to low-level ones can be realized in any case by application of a mathematical limit (boundary crossing) with respect to the model parameter.
+It is a simple consequence of mathematical theorem about smooth dependence solutions with respect to time, initial condition and the parameters.